 St James the Great R.C.
-Primary and Nursery School, ("St James"), a company incorporated in the UK (registration no. 07937939) and an academy trust, is a related party by virtue of the fact that M Humphreys, Chair of Governors, is also the School Business Manager of St James.
+Primary and Nursery School, ("St James"), a company incorporated in the UK (registration no: 07937939) and an academy trust, is a related party by virtue of the fact that M Humphreys, Chair of Governors, is also the School Business Manager of St James.

-During the period ended 31 August 2021 expenditure of £nil (2020: £1k) was incurred in respect of staff training courses and income of £268 (2020: £1k) was received.
-At 31 August 2021 no balance was due to or by St James.
+During the period ended 31 August 2022 expenditure of £450 (2021: £nil) was incurred in respect of staff training courses and income of £nil (2021: £268) was received.
+At 31 August 2022 no balance was due to or by St James.

-In entering into these transactions, the Academy Trust has materially complied with the requirements of the Academies Financial Handbook 2020.
+In entering into these transactions, the Academy Trust has materially complied with the requirements of the ESFA's Academy Trust Handbook 2021.

-23 Wembers' liability
+23 Members' liability